eliranbi/MadridLabDocumentation/workbooks/Lab2/README.md

         cd IBMEmployeeApp

-2. **Add** the iOS platfrom, run the following command cordova platform add ios (we didnt check the platfrom folder to our git-repo so you will need to add it yourself)
+2. **Add** the iOS platform, run the following command cordova platform add ios (we didn't check the platform folder to our git-repo so you will need to add it yourself)

         cordova platform add ios
      <img src="images/Lab2-add-ios.png" width=500/>